Laragear/Rut/UPGRADE.md

 ### Format Enum

 Formatting a RUT is now done using the `RutFormat` enum.
-While using the `Rut` constants and integers will still work, these will be removed in later versions in favour of Enums.
+While using the `Rut` constants and integers will still work, these will be removed the next major version.

 ```php
 use Laragear\Rut\Rut